alychace/alychace.github.io/index.md

       <li>I collect feedback from key datapoints in order to guide content creation, optimize performance, and refine target audiences as algorithmic, economic, and industry conditions shift.</li>
       <li>I implement effective content strategies, social media campaigns, and websites that build communities and engage audiences.</li>
     </ol>

+    Currently, I am a Content Operations Editor at Global Savings Group.
+I also manage an influencer/e-commerce business at <a href="https://instagram.com/alygbmods">Aly's Mods</a>.
+Formerly, I was a PhD student in Film and an MA student in Anthropology at <a href="https://gsu.edu">GSU</a>.
+Before grad school, I worked at <a href="https://simpleshowing.com">SimpleShowing</a>, a digital real estate startup.
   <hr>
   <h2>Content I've Written</h2>
+  <h3>Excerpt from Fully on CNN Coupons</h3>
+  The Fully Jarvis Desk is a highly adjustable, durable, customizable and ergonomic standing desk that is great for improving posture, reducing discomfort, and promoting movement in your workday.
+Made with eco-friendly materials and methods, it has been recognized as a top pick by Wirecutter in 2023 for being one of the best standing desks available in the market.
+Whether you are looking for a desk that can be adjusted to your preferred height or one that is customizable to your specific needs and preferences, the Fully Jarvis Desk is made to suit your needs.
+Check our page for the best Fully coupon codes and deals to save big on your next productivity upgrade.
+  <h3>Excerpt </h3>
   <hr>
   <h2>Posts I've Made</h2>
     <ul>